dajiaji/flask-paseto-extended/README.md

   - By using this class together with [Flask-Login](https://github.com/maxcountryman/flask-login), you can use a `local` PASETO for remember-me tokens which is also encoded into a Cookie value.

-For encoding/decoding PASETO, we have adopted [PySETO](https://github.com/dajiaji/pyseto), which is a PASETO implementation supporting all of PASETO versions ( [v4](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version4.md), [v3](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version3.md), [v2](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version2.md) and
+For encoding/decoding PASETO, we have adopted [PySETO](https://github.com/dajiaji/pyseto), which is a PASETO/PASERK implementation supporting all of PASETO versions ( [v4](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version4.md), [v3](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version3.md), [v2](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version2.md) and